-III.
+109 3 III.
 Trend of Internal Displacement

-IDMC accounts that in 1982; only 1.2 million people were displaced in 11 countries while 20- 25 million people were displaced at the end of 2012.
+IDMC accounts that in 1982; only 1.2 million people were displaced in 11 countries while 20-25 million people 110 were displaced at the end of 2012.
 This indicates a global increase in the incidence of IDPs.
-The cause of this is not farfetched as it includes exposure of countries to disasters, violence and increase tide of terrorism.
-Of those that were internally displaced by conflict and communal violence, more than half, an estimated 12.1 million persons are in Africa with over 1 million in fifteen ECOWAS states (Onijala, 2006).
-Around the world, some 23.7 million women, men and children has been internally displaced by conflict, communal violence and internal strife (Kalin, 2006).
-The number of displaced induced by disaster far outweigh those from natural circumstance such as landslide, ocean surge, fire e.t.c (Mango, 2011).
-The total number of displaced persons is currently estimated around fifty million worldwide with majority of these people in Africa (Oduwole et al, 2013).
+The cause of this 111 is not farfetched as it includes exposure of countries to disasters, violence and increase tide of terrorism.
+Of 112 those that were internally displaced by conflict and communal violence, more than half, an estimated 12.1 million 113 persons are in Africa with over 1 million in fifteen ECOWAS states (Onijala, 2006).
+Around the world, some 23.7 114 million women, men and children has been internally displaced by conflict, communal violence and internal strife 115 ??Kalin, 2006).
+The number of displaced induced by disaster far outweigh those from natural circumstance such 116 as landslide, ocean surge, fire e,t,c (Mango, 2011).
+The total number of displaced persons is currently estimated 117 around fifty million worldwide with majority of these people in Africa (Oduwole et al, 2013).
+118

 The full scope of IDPs in Nigeria is not known (Egwu, 2011).
-This is because of the limited capacity of the state to collect data and the complex nature of displacement problems.
-Where such figures exist, they are inaccurate because of the fluctuating nature of internal displacement (Durosaro and Aiiboye, 2011).
-Despite this, account of IDPs in Nigeria still exists, though this may not cover the whole of the nation, or may reflect those accounted to terrorism with partial or total neglect of those from other sources.
-IDMC in its global overview in 2014 revealed that Nigeria has Africa highest number of persons displaced by conflict ranking behind Syria and Colombia.
-Tracking Matrix report of 2014 accounted that there are about 389, 381 IDPs (60, 232 households) in Adamawa, Bauchi, Gombe, Taraba and Yobe states with the highest occurrence of such individuals in Yobe (125,991 IDPs), Adamawa (123,601 IDPs) and Taraba (81, 790 IDPs).
-There are about a half million of IDPs in Nigeria alone (Onijala, 2006).
-This is due to unfounded argument in religious, belief, underdevelopment, poverty, unequal distribution of wealth, ethnic tensions, unemployment, political and economic subjugation of minorities, absence of democratic procedures, intolerance and many other factors (Olukolajo et al, 2014).
-The advancement of bokoharam activities from territorial attack and inland invasion adds to the number of IDPs (IDMC, 2013)
+This is because of the limited capacity of 119 the state to collect data and the complex nature of displacement problems.
+Where such figures exist, they are 120 inaccurate because of the fluctuating nature of internal displacement (Durosaro and Ajibove, 2011).
+Despite this, 121 account of IDPs in Nigeria still exists, though this may not cover the whole of the nation, or may reflect those 122 accounted to terrorism with partial or total neglect of those from other sources.
+IDMC in its global overview in 123 2014 revealed that Nigeria has Africa highest number of persons displaced by conflict ranking behind Syria and 124 Colombia.
+Tracking Matrix report of 2014 accounted that there are about 389, 381 IDPs (60, 232 households) 125 in Adamawa, Bauchi, Gombe, Taraba and Yobe states with the highest occurrence of such individuals in Yobe 126 (125,991 IDPs), Adamawa (123,601 IDPs) and Taraba (81, 790 IDPs).
+There are about a half million of IDPs in 127 Nigeria alone (Onijala, 2006).
+This is due to unfounded argument in religious, belief, underdevelopment, poverty, 128 unequal distribution of wealth, ethnic tensions, unemployment, political and economic subjugation of minorities, 129 absence of democratic procedures, intolerance and many other factors (Olukolajo et al, 2014).
+The advancement 130 of bokoharam activities from territorial attack and inland invasion adds to the number of IDPs (IDMC, 2013) 131 The emergence of IDPs can be traced to violent communal clash in mid 1960s (Olagunju, 2006).
+However,

 The emergence of IDPs can be traced to violent communal clash in mid 1960s (Olagunju, 2006).
 However, modern trend of large scale displacement is associated with the return of democracy in 1960 (Oduwole et al, 2013).
-Since return of civilian rule in 1999, record has it that thousands of people have been killed in recurring intercommunal conflicts and politically motivated violence that has also led to large waves of internal displacement (IDMC, 2013).
-In 2009, thousands of people were displaced in one of the clashes between government forces and MEND (Oduwole et al, 2013), a situation that increases the number of displaced persons in the country.
-Additional 2 million was added across the country by flooding in 2012.
-In 2014, the escalating violence caused by the book haram insurgency in the north eastern region has led to an increase in the number of IDPs especially in Adamawa.
-Borno, Bauchi, Gombe and Taraba states.
+Since return of civilian rule in 1999, record has it that thousands of people have been killed in recurring intercommunal conflicts and politically motivated violence that has also led to large waves of internal displacement (IDMC, 2013).In 2009, thousands of people were displaced in one of the clashes between government forces and MEND ??
+IV.